 Fivetran is a fully automated cloud-based data integration tool.
 It provides a bunch of ready-to-use connectors for applications like Asana, Git, Facebook, Peoplesoft, ETP, CRM, etc, and databases like Oracle, SQL Server, Mongo DB, etc. It also seamlessly connects to Amazon S3, Google sheets, OneDrive, SharePoint, etc. As a developer one needs to configure connectors with basic information like (UserID, Password, and URL) and define destinations or target databases like Snowflake, Redshift, Bigquery, etc.

-Data Integration is a very complex and high-demanding process hence a robust cloud platform and ETL/ELT tool is needed.
-Snowflake with its plethora of features is best suited for modern data integration.
-Integrations with Snowflake can be seamless and cost-effective.
+Data Integration is a very complex and high-demanding process hence a robust cloud platform like Snowflake Data Warehouse and ETL/ELT tool are needed.
+Snowflake Integration Platform with its plethora of features is best suited for modern data integration.
+Data Integrations with Snowflake can be seamless and cost-effective.
 But it has its own limitations.
 Thus, the choice would depend primarily on the integration requirements, business users and commercial constraints of an organization.